Advisor's Welcome Letter

 At Model UN conferences, students “represent” countries on UN committees such as the General Assembly and Security Council.
 Students learn about other countries, debate international issues, and develop research, writing, public speaking, and negotiation skills.
 The MMUN conference also introduces students to the UM campus and to UM students and faculty.
 For more information on the conference, please visit our website, http://www.cas.umt.edu/mun/hs-conference/default.php.

-If your school has never attended the conference, or if you have taken a break for several years, please contact Alexandria Preis, 2017 Secretary-General for External Affairs, at email@example.com or at firstname.lastname@example.org.
+If your school has never attended the conference, or if you have taken a break for several years, please contact Bailey Durnell, 2018 Secretary-General for External Affairs, at email@example.com or at firstname.lastname@example.org.
 Alexandria and her staff are ready to answer your questions and are available to offer in-person or Skype workshops to help you and your students prepare.

 The conference will begin at 8:30 am on Monday with opening ceremonies and a keynote address.
 Students will then spend the rest of the day in their committees.
 On Monday evening, MMUN will hold a regional fair, in which your students will have the opportunity to meet with UM international students, MMUN staff, and representatives from organizations within the UM community.

-The conference will end by 5:00 pm on Tuesday with a Combined General Assembly, where resolutions passed by the GA Plenary and Security Council will be presented by delegates from those committees, and resolutions passed by the GA subcommittees (GA-1, GA-2, and GA-3) will be presented, debated, and voted on.
+The conference will end by 5:00 pm on Tuesday with a Combined General Assembly, where resolutions passed by the GA Plenary and Security Council will be presented by delegates from those committees, and resolutions passed by the GA subcommittees (GA-1, GA-2, GA-3, and the International Organization on Migration) will be presented, debated, and voted on.
 The Combined GA will be followed by the closing ceremony, where the MMUN staff will announce delegate, country, and school awards.

 Committees and Topics

-We will simulate five committees: GA Plenary, GA-1, GA-2, GA-3, and the Security Council.
+We will simulate five committees: International Organization on Migration (IOM), GA-1, GA-2, GA-3, and the Security Council.
 Each committee will consider two topics.
 The topic list is posted on the MMUN website.
 Committee and topic background guides will be posted on the “Topic Guide” page of the website.
+Topic guides are from the National Model United Nations conference in New York, and are more expansive than in years past.
+High schoolers are only required to prepare on the FIRST TWO topics of each topic guide.
+Position papers should only include positions on the first two topics of each topic guide.

 Position Paper Deadline